Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 Please note that the Initial Coverage Limit is not

-if you fill a $100 prescription in 2020 and you pay a $30 co-pay (the Medicare Part D plan pays the other $70), the total $100 retail cost is credited toward your 2020 Initial Coverage Limit of $4,020.
-In this case, after the $100 drug purchase, you have $3,920 remaining in drug purchases before entering the 2020 Donut Hole or Coverage Gap.
+if you fill a $100 prescription in 2021 and you pay a $30 co-pay (the Medicare Part D plan pays the other $70), the total $100 retail cost is counted toward your 2021 Initial Coverage Limit of $4,130.
+In this case, after the $100 drug purchase, you have $4,030 remaining in drug purchases before entering the 2021 Donut Hole or Coverage Gap.

 (3) The Coverage Gap or Donut Hole

-is the drug plan phase you enter once you exceed the Initial Coverage Limit and where (before 2011) you were originally responsible for 100% of your drug costs (so this was like a second deductible phase) - but now you receive a Donut Hole Discount
+is the drug plan phase you enter once you exceed the Initial Coverage Limit and you receive a Donut Hole Discount

 (4) The Catastrophic Coverage Phase

-So if you purchase a brand-name drug in the 2020 Donut Hole with a retail cost of $100, you pay $25 (you get a 75% discount) and you get $95 credited toward your TrOOP or Donut Hole exit point.
+So, if you purchase a brand-name drug in the Donut Hole with a retail cost of $100, you pay $25 (you get a 75% discount) and you get $95 credited toward your TrOOP or Donut Hole exit point.
 (Please note:

 this is a good thing because you will need to spend less to get out of the Donut Hole phase and enter the lower-costing Catastrophic Coverage phase.)

-When can I enroll into a Medicare Part D plan?
+Question: When can I enroll in a Medicare Part D plan?